-Instead of making a parametric assumption about the measurement error, \Cref{ass:qr} amounts to a flexible parametric assumption on the variable of interest while leaving the distribution of the measurement error unrestricted up to some regularity conditions. \end{remark}
+Instead of requiring the measurement error distribution to be known, \Cref{ass:qr} places structure on the conditional distributions of the outcome and treatment while leaving the measurement error distribution unrestricted up to some regularity conditions. \end{remark}

 \begin{remark} \Cref{ass:qr} is relatively less important for showing the result in \Cref{prop:2}; for example, given that the conditional distributions of the outcome and treatment are identified and that the distributions of the measurement errors in the outcome and treatment equation are identified, \Cref{prop:2} does not otherwise rely on \Cref{ass:qr}.
 This suggests that our arguments in the second step are likely to go through under alternative first step assumptions.
 In particular, in applications where a researcher has access to repeated measurements of the outcome and treatment, it might be attractive to impose less structure than is provided by the quantile regression setup in \Cref{ass:qr}. \end{remark}